 At the hotel

-Private beach, tennis courts, gym.
-In rooms: free WiFi throughout, television, air-conditioning, minibar, free bottled water, kettle, tea and coffee, black-out curtains, beach bag, hair straighteners.
+Private beach, tennis courts, gym, art studio, spa, Turkish hammam.
+In rooms: free WiFi throughout, television, air-conditioning, minibar, free bottled water, kettle and Nespresso machine, tea and coffee, black-out curtains, beach bag, bikes, hairdryer, hair straighteners, snorkelling gear, Joali toiletries including after sun, body lotion and insect repellent, custom Joali robes and flip flops

 Our favourite rooms

 The only thing that's difficult about Joali is choosing a room.
-They're all delightful… but if pressed, we'd opt for one of the over-water villas, for a supremely sexy all-at-sea stay.
+They're all delightful… but if pressed, we'd opt for one of the luxury over-water villas, for a supremely sexy all-at-sea stay.
+All rooms benefit from a dedicated jadugar, which means butler (or magician when directly translated) who will happily cater to your every need (and, more often than not, know what you need before you know yourself).

-For swimming seclusion, book a villa with a private pool.
+For swimming seclusion, stay put in your villa – every room has a private pool.
 Or if you're feeling sociable, take a dip in the family-friendly outdoor swimming pool – it's a glittering infinity-edged jewel perched at the tip of the island, with a few artfully placed palm trees sprouting elegantly from the water.
 It's right next to the equally alluring turquoise sea… but closer to the bar, so handier for summoning cocktails.
 Make sure you visit at night, when it's lit up with myriad twinkling lights.

 The vast Joali Spa by Espa redefines all island-sanctuary clichés.
 Check in to one of its eight treatment rooms for a Balinese massage, perhaps, or escape to the hammam.
 For a couples' treat, head to the private overwater treatment room.